pkicsiny/icsc23_course/README.md

 # iCSC23 Course - Multiplatform Programming with Python

+## Tutorial

+The goal of this tutorial is to try out the Python libraries CFFI, CuPy & PyOpenCL on the toy problem of elementwise matrix multiplication.
 ## References & resources

 [1] Programming Massively Parallel Processors, David B. Kirk, Wen-mei W. Hwu </br>